 Orchid Core VMS supports Web Real-Time Communication (WebRTC).
 This technology allows for viewing full-bandwidth, live and recorded H264 video streams within a web browser (without the need to download a plugin).
+Beginning in version 23.6, Orchid supports WebRTC retransmission by default.
+With WebRTC retransmission, the web browser can resend video packets to Orchid to help ensure that packets arrive.
+This improvement allows WebRTC to provide full-bandwidth video even in marginal network conditions.

 WebRTC mode and Low-bandwidth mode are available in the following browsers: